 Vitamin B2 contributes to normal energy producing metabolism, for the normal functioning of the nervous system, for the maintenance of normal red blood cells, for maintaining normal skin, for maintaining a vision, for normal iron metabolism, for the protection of cells against undesirable oxidation and reduction of fatigue and fatigue.

 The food highest in vitamin B2 are almonds.

 Niacin (Vitamina B3)Close

 Niacin is a vitamin and one of the essential nutrients for the human body.
 Niacin contributes to the normal energy metabolism production, the normal functioning of the nervous system, the normal psychological function for the maintenance of normal mucous, to maintain a normal skin and to reduce the tiredness and fatigue.

 Vitamin B6 is also called pyridoxine.
-It is involved in the process of making serotonin and norepinephrine, which are chemicals that transmit signals in the brain.
+It is involved in the process of making serotonin, which are chemicals that transmit signals in the brain.
 It contributes to the normal functioning of the nervous system, to normal metabolism of homocysteine, to normal metabolism of protein and glycogen, to a normal psychological function and many more.

 Vitamin C is a water-soluble vitamin, which your body does not store.
 You have to get what you need from food on a daily base.
 Vitamin C has many health benefits, such as contibuting to the nomal functioning of the immune system orproduction of collagen in our body.

 The fruit highest in vitamin c is the kakadum fruit, native in australia, Kakadu Plums contain over 20 imes as much vitamin C as oranges.

 Watercress is part of the cabbage family and used for digestive problems and lack of appetite.
 Due to its large sulfur and calcium content, it is often used to treat poor digestion.

 Gentian (Gentiana lutea)Close